Next Steps in Lawsuit Filed by Dr. Will McRaney against the North American Mission Board

-As a result, the case will now proceed back to the original trial court, the U.S. District Court for the Northern District of Mississippi (the District Court).
+The case has returned to the original trial court, the U.S. District Court for the Northern District of Mississippi (the District Court).
 NAMB has consistently denied Dr. McRaney’s unfounded allegations, and we will continue to vigorously defend against them now that he has once again pushed this into secular court.

-The District Court will likely schedule a conference in the coming weeks to set a timeline for the case.
+The District Court has set a timeline for the case.
 Both parties will engage in a lengthy process known as “discovery,” in which they exchange relevant documents and information, request information from certain non-parties, and ask questions of witnesses in depositions.

 During and after the discovery process, the parties may also file various motions.
 Those motions may be related to discovery or court procedure or may request that the Court dismiss all or some of Dr. McRaney’s claims.
 Once all discovery and motions are completed, the District Court will schedule a trial to determine any claims and issues that may remain at that time.